Three-body problem: General solution

 While a system of 3 bodies interacting gravitationally is chaotic, a system of 3 bodies interacting elastically is not.

 There is no general closed-form solution to the three-body problem.
 In other words, it does not have a general solution that can be expressed in terms of a finite number of standard mathematical operations.
 Moreover, the motion of three bodies is generally non-repeating, except in special cases.

 However, in 1912 the Finnish mathematician Karl Fritiof Sundman proved that there exists an analytic solution to the three-body problem in the form of a Puiseux series, specifically a power series in terms of powers of t^{1/3}.
 This series converges for all real t, except for initial conditions corresponding to zero angular momentum.
 In practice, the latter restriction is insignificant since initial conditions with zero angular momentum are rare, having Lebesgue measure zero.

 An important issue in proving this result is the fact that the radius of convergence for this series is determined by the distance to the nearest singularity.
-Therefore, it is necessary to study the possible singularities of the three-body problems.
+Therefore, it is necessary to study the possible singularities of the three-body problem.
 As is briefly discussed below, the only singularities in the three-body problem are binary collisions (collisions between two particles at an instant) and triple collisions (collisions between three particles at an instant).

 Collisions of any number are somewhat improbable, since it has been shown that they correspond to a set of initial conditions of measure zero.
-But there is no criterion known to be put on the initial state in order to avoid collisions for the corresponding solution.
+But there is no criterion known to be put on the initial state to avoid collisions for the corresponding solution.
 So Sundman's strategy consisted of the following steps: